What is Aquarium Nitrogen Cycle and Fishless Cycling?

 You need to put only a few drops of pure ammonia into the fish tank water.
 Use the test kit to check the concentration.
 You can do with 2~3ppm (part per million) if you plan to add only a few fish at a time.
 If you plan to add full stock at once, 5~6ppm ammonia concentration is needed.

 A little note to everyone who might be thinking “how should I get the ammonia concentration mentioned above?”
-We are not doing some kind of medical procedure here, nor running a lab. 😛 In a fishless cycle, we risk nothing.
+We are not doing some medical procedure here, nor running a lab. 😛 In a fishless cycle, we risk nothing.
 There is no need to get the absolute precision on ammonia concentration during a fishless cycle.
 All you need to do is to start small, drop only a few drops of pure ammonia into the tank, then take a measurement.
 If it measured at 1ppm, and you want 5ppm, then do another 4x dose.
 It is that simple.

 No need to be scared of adding too little or too much.
 As long as it is not over 8ppm or higher, the fishless cycle will proceed without interference.
 At higher than 8ppm ammonia, the fishless cycle might be stalled due to it is too toxic even for the bacteria.
-If somehow you overdosed a lot ammonia by accident, and the reading is off the scale, all you need to do is to do a partial water change to lower the ammonia concentration back to 5~6ppm.
+If somehow you overdosed a lot of ammonia by accident, and the reading is off the scale, all you need to do is to do a partial water change to lower the ammonia concentration back to 5~6ppm.
 No worry there.

 After adding ammonia, all you can do is to wait.
-You need check the water with the test kit at least once a day to make sure there is always ammonia in the water.
+You need to check the water with the test kit at least once a day to make sure there is always ammonia in the water.
 It is very important to know that ammonia can be released into the atmosphere slowly.
 You might see a drop in ammonia concentration without the nitrogen cycle reaching the next stage — the appearance of nitrite!

 My advice at this point is to be patient!
 It can take weeks before there is any nitrite at all.